 I took some of my skills in sales and business and applied it to my growing VVT Amplifiers’ reputation online by building them a professional website and managing their social media accounts, which helped me earn a steady paycheck in addition to performing with the band as a solo acoustic artist.
 I also started managing other bands and coordinating the release of their records on my then very small record label, Alchemical Records, which was originally just a name we used to release the first Yellow Tie Guy record.

-Through that experience, I met Steve Syzbowski (writer, guitarist, and vocalist with Annapolis, MD band Dimensionauts), who took on drumming duties in Ralf’s absence, along with Dimensionauts bassist, Chubbs, who filled in on recording sessions while Mary was out of town.
+Through that experience, I met Steve Syzbowski (writer, guitarist, and vocalist with Annapolis, MD band Robot Jurassic), who took on drumming duties in Ralf’s absence, along with Robot Jurassic bassist, Chubbs, who filled in on recording sessions while Mary was out of town.
 Both of these guys are great and have saved my behind a number of times as musicians and just being there as friends.

-All of these fine people have been featured on the release of our latest record, Play On Words, along with Mary Celeste, Ralf Madrigal, Steve Syzbowski, and Chubbs, and Brad Mamalis guest stars on trumpet for our song “First Move”.
+All of these fine people have been featured on the release of our 2016 full-length studio recording, Play On Words: Mary Celeste, Ralf Madrigal, Steve Syzbowski, Chubbs, as well as Brad Mamalis guest starring on trumpet for our song “First Move”.
 Play On Words features ten tracks, recorded at Belly Acres Studio in Pisgah, MD with engineer Darren Guzzone, and artwork by comic book artist Joan Cooke.
 The record was made available on Alchemical Records on August 5th, 2016.